Man, woman, and child sit on a plane and look at a magazine together.

 When choosing between co-branded airline credit cards and non-branded travel credit cards, you may also want to understand the fees associated with each card.
 Here are some common credit card fees to consider before deciding:

 • Annual fee.
 An annual fee is a cost some credit card issuers charge for card membership.
-Annual fees vary widely, but some cards with premium rewards have a much higher fee—you’ll have to redeem enough points to offset the yearly expense.
+Annual fees vary widely, but some cards with premium rewards may have a higher fee—you’ll have to redeem enough rewards to offset the yearly expense.
 If you can’t justify the fee, a credit card with no annual fee may be the way to go.

 • Balance transfer fee.
 Some borrowers use credit cards to consolidate debt by moving existing balances from one or more cards with higher interest rates to a lower-interest card, which usually includes a balance transfer fee.
 This fee is often a percentage of the amount transferred but can vary based on the card and lender.